Academic Information and Policies

 • Use, possession, manufacturing, or distribution of marijuana, heroin, narcotics, prescription pills or other illegal controlled substances except as expressly permitted by law.

-• Use, possession, manufacturing, sale, or distribution of alcoholic beverages or public intoxication on campus.
+• Use, possession, manufacturing or sale/distribution of alcoholic beverages or public intoxication on campus.
 Alcoholic beverages may not, in any circumstances, be used by, possessed by, or distributed to any person under twenty-one (21) years of age.

-• Participation in a gathering or assembly that disrupts the normal operations of the University or infringes on the rights of other members of the University community, or leading or inciting others to disrupt scheduled or normal activities on University premises or at University-sponsored or supervised functions.
+• Participation in a gathering or assembly that disrupts the normal operations of the University or infringes on the rights of other members of the University community, or leading or inciting others to disrupt scheduled or routine activities on University premises or at University-sponsored or supervised functions.

 • Obstruction or disruption interfering with freedom of movement, either pedestrian or vehicular, on University property or at University-sponsored or supervised events.

-• Conduct that is disorderly, lewd, or indecent; breach of peace; or aiding, abetting, or finding another to breach the peace on University property or at University-sponsored functions.
+• Conduct that is disorderly, lewd, or indecent; breach of peace; aiding, abetting, or finding another to breach the peace on University property or at University-sponsored functions.
 Unauthorized use of electronic or other devices to make an audio or video record of any person while on University premises without his/her prior knowledge when such a recording is likely to cause injury or distress.
-This includes, but is not limited to, taking pictures of another person in a gym, locker room or restroom or distribution of inappropriate images without prior consent.
+This includes but is not limited to, taking pictures of another person in a gym, locker room or restroom or distribution of inappropriate images without prior consent.

 • Theft or abuse of the computer facilities and resources, including, but not limited to: